 Units 1,2,3 and 4 are externally set written examinations.
 Each examination is 2 hours long.
 Unit 5 is a non-examination assessment.
 It consists of an assignment based on the study of one pre-2000 and one post-2000 prose text.
 The assignment should be 2500-3000 words in length.

 Each unit is worth 20% of the overall subject award.

-What can I do next with this qualification?
 This qualification is wide-ranging and well regarded, covering a range of skills and interests.
 This A Level is an excellent basis for continued study of Literature and is desirable for any degree course.
 Many students of English go on to work in journalism, law, creative industries, media and the public sector.